pagyP/azurefirewall-microhack/Student/03-threat-intelligence.md

 curl testmaliciousdomain.eastus.cloudapp.azure.com
 ```

-:question: What is the behavior, after you execute the curl command?
+:question: What is the behavior, after you run the curl command?

 You can verify if it triggers an alert in the Azure Log Analytics.
 You can use the below Kusto Query: